Persecution in Lyon

-The persecution in Lyon in AD 177 was a legendary persecution of Christians in Lugdunum, Roman Gaul (present-day Lyon, France), during the reign of Marcus Aurelius (r.
-161–180).
-As there is no coeval account of this persecution the earliest source is a letter preserved in Eusebius's Ecclesiastical History, book 5, chapter 1, written 150 years later in palestine.
-Gregory of Tours describes the persecution in the 6th century in De Gloria martyrum.
+The persecution in Lyon in AD 177 was an outbreak of persecution of Christians in Lugdunum, Roman Gaul (present-day Lyon, France), during the reign of Marcus Aurelius (r.
+161–180), recorded in a contemporary letter preserved in Eusebius's Ecclesiastical History, book 5, chapter 1, which was written 150 years later in Palestine.
+Gregory of Tours also describes the persecution in the 6th century in De Gloria martyrum.

 Background

 Lugdunum was an important Roman city in Gaul.
 Founded on the Rhone river in 43 BC by Lucius Munatius Plancus, it served as the capital of the Roman province Gallia Lugdunensis.
 The emperor Claudius was born in Lugdunum.
 The first known Christian community established in Lugdunum some time in the 2nd century was led by a bishop named Pothinus from Asia Minor.

 In the first two centuries of the Christian era, it was local Roman officials who were largely responsible for persecutions.
 In the second century, the Caesars were largely content to treat Christianity as a local problem, and leave it to their subordinates to deal with.
-Until the reign of emperor Decius (249-251) persecution was local and sporadic.
+Until the reign of emperor Decius (249–251) persecution was local and sporadic.
 For Roman governors being a Christian was in itself a subversive act, because it entailed a refusal to sacrifice to the gods of Rome, including the deified emperor.